-Once your website goes live, you just sit back and enjoy the results, right?
+Once your website design or redesign goes live, you just sit back and enjoy the results, right?
 While that’s part of it, you also have to keep tabs on how the site’s performing.

 A great tool that you should be using to determine how your site is performing is Google Analytics.
 Every website owner should take advantage of Google Analytics as it provides a lot of valuable information in terms of improving your website.

-The large amount of data is what immediates lots of people.
-So we’ve come up with the 7 key statistics to watch and where to find them in Google Analytics.
-They are essential for judging performance, marketing efforts and your target audience and it’s a great place to begin if you’ve never used it before.
+The large amount of available data is what intimidates a lots of people.
+So we’ve come up with the 7 simple key statistics to watch and where to find them in Google Analytics.
+They are essential for judging performance, digital marketing efforts and your target audience.
+It’s a great place to begin if you’ve never used it before.
 You’ve probably heard of lots of these terms before but what do they actually tell you?

 You’re getting lots of traffic which is great, but do you know who’s actually visiting your website?
 You can check out everything from demographics and location to behaviour and interests by under Audience.